How to Onboard a New Client: 6 Steps

 6. Take Notes and Follow Up

-Throughout your client onboarding meeting, be sure to take detailed notes.
-If you are meeting in person, write notes down on a whiteboard, or project your computer screen.
-If you are meeting virtually, share a document in real time.
-It’s often helpful to visually see notes in the moment, because if your client interprets something differently than you, you can clarify it right away. after the meeting, follow up with all participants by sending them a short summary of what was discussed, action items for your next meeting, and the meeting notes you took.
+Throughout the onboarding meeting, take detailed notes.
+If meeting in person, use a whiteboard or project your computer screen.
+If virtual, share a document in real time.
+Visualizing notes helps clarify misunderstandings right away.
+After the meeting, send all participants a brief summary of what was discussed, action items for the next meeting, and your notes.

 Categories